Chemical ReactionsChemical Reactions App Crazy Russian Hacker Crazy Hacker Color Changer Crazy Hacker Volcano

 Critical Thinking

-11. Analyze student observed chemical reaction and collected the following data:
+11. Analyze A student observed a chemical reaction and collected the following data:

-13. Explain how atoms and energy are conserved in chemical reaction.
+13. Explain how atoms and energy are conserved in a chemical reaction.

 Writing in Science